+How common is getting fired in Japan?
 It is exceptionally difficult – and very risky – for companies to terminate employees in Japan.
 Unlike the US, Japan is not an “at-will” employment jurisdiction.
-This means that Japanese employers cannot fire staff without cause.
+This means that in Japan, termination of employment is difficult without cause.

 Employment in Japan is seen as essential to social stability and hence employers are placed in the position of having to be incredibly careful in how they go about dismissing an employee.

-Unless an employee is caught in a flagrant act such as stealing from the company, dismissals based on an employee’s poor performance require the company to demonstrate why this was necessary.
+Unless an employee is caught in a flagrant act such as stealing from the company, Japan layoffs based on an employee’s poor performance require the company to demonstrate why this was necessary.
 Alternatively, a company can justify a termination based on its own financial losses, but this is also difficult to do.
-A common method for terminating a relationship with an employee is to convince them to voluntarily resign.
+A common method for Japan layoffs is to convince the employee to voluntarily resign.

 Employees themselves may also seek redress through a tribunal or a union, where collective bargaining is required.
 And where two or more aggrieved employees join together, they may form a union or go outside a union and pursue a legal case.

 It’s important to note that legal cases in Japan between employees and their employers last an average of two years.
 If those cases continue to a court of appeals, the process can even last longer than two years.

 Japan Termination of Employment: A Nightmare Scenario Your Company Should Avoid

 In 2014, a major foreign international airline fired three Japan-based employees after closing a call center in Osaka to reduce costs.
 The employees fought these terminations by filing an administrative complaint as well as a civil lawsuit.
 While the legal proceedings were pending, the terminated employees conducted regular public protests at Narita Airport check-in.
 They distributed flyers in both English and Japanese, calling on the airline to “obey Japanese law”.